 Being able to communicate and be understood is very important and TDICT Centre is committed to providing information, about NZ Sign Language, Easy Read, and other communication supports.

-Meet the friendly Team at Taranaki Disabilities Information Centre
+Meet the friendly Taranaki Disabilities Information Centre Team

 Jake is a long-standing member of the sector and brings his lived experience to the role of General Manager.
 With over 15 years working in and around the community, he is excited to now be supporting the Trust to grow its services; to be inclusive and accesible for all people.
 He has previously served on the Cerebral Palsy Board of New Zealand as Vice President and spent the last chapter of his career working in the public service, in roles with Whaikaha – Ministry of Disabled People,Ministry of Social Development and Te Whatu Ora.
 I’m looking forward to this challenge because we are a well established business with a fantastic history, I strive to continue the legancy of the TDICT.